 The persons named in the form of proxy you receive are directors and/or officers of the Company.
 Each shareholder has the right to appoint a proxyholder other than such persons, who need not be a shareholder, to act for such shareholder and on such shareholder's behalf at the Meeting.
 To exercise such right, the names of the nominees of management should be crossed out and the name of the shareholder's appointee should be legibly printed in the blank space provided.

-By Order of the Board of Directors
+By Order of the Board of Directors /s/ Richard Proud Richard Proud iAnthus

-/s/ Richard Proud
+Chief Executive Officer

-Richard Proud Chief Executive Officer New York, NY October 5, 2023
+New York, NY May 22, 2024

 214 KING STREET, SUITE 314 TORONTO, ONTARIO M5H 3S6